-2018 Moving With Kids

-How Buyer Found Agent
+2019 Moving With Kids How Buyer Found Agent

-• For all buyers, they found their agent first by referral, then by previously working with the agent.
-Among buyers with children in the home, referrals and repeat use was slightly more common at 43 percent, than among buyers without children at home, at 40 percent.
+- For all buyers, they found their agent first by referral, then by previously working with the agent. - Among buyers with children in the home, repeat use of agent's was slightly more common at 14 percent, than among buyers without children at home, at 11 percent.

-How Buyer Found Agent

-Communication With Real Estate Agent
+How Buyer Found Agent Communication With Real Estate Agent

-For buyers without children, they prefer an agent that calls to inform them of real estate activity.
+For buyers without children, they prefer an agent that calls to inform them of real estate activity, or emails them.
 For buyers with children, they prefer that an agent sends property info and communicates via text message.

 Communication with Agent

-No children in home

-Children under 18 in home

-Type of Home Purchased

-- For buyers with children under the age of 18 years in the home, they purchased larger homes at 2,100 square feet in size with 4 bedrooms and 2 full bathrooms.

-- Buyers without children in the home purchased smaller homes at 1,750 square feet in size with 3 bedrooms and 2 full bathrooms.
+Type of Home Purchased - For buyers with children under the age of 18 years in the home, they purchased larger homes at 2,110 square feet in size with 4 bedrooms and 2 full bathrooms. - Buyers without children in the home purchased smaller homes at 1,800 square feet in size with 3 bedrooms and 2 full bathrooms.

-Child Care Expenses Delayed Home Buying Process - For 27 percent of buyers with children, child care expenses delayed the home buying process. - Compromises that were made by buyers with child care expenses include the size of the home, followed by price, distance from job, condition, and style of home.
+Child Care Expenses Delayed Home Buying Process

+- For 26 percent of buyers with children, child care expenses delayed the home buying process. - Compromises that were made by buyers with child care expenses include the condition and size of the home, followed by price, lot size, and style of home.

-Children Under 18 in Home Compromises Made by Buyers With Child Care Expenses Size of home Price of home Distance from job Condition of home Style of home Lot size 10% Distance from friends or family 10% Quality of the schools 6% Quality of the neighborhood 5% Distance from school 12% Other compromises not listed None, made no compromises 0% 5% 2018 Moving With Kids
+Children Under 18 in Home Compromises Made by Buyers With Child Care Expenses Condition of home Size of home Price of home Lot size Style of home Distance from job Distance from friends or family Quality of the schools Quality of the neighborhood Distance from school Other compromises not listed None, made no compromises

+2019 Moving With Kids 0%
-Seller Urgency When Selling Home

-• Twenty-six percent of sellers with children in the home under the age of 18 years sold their home very urgently, compared to only 14 percent of sellers with no children at home.
+Seller Urgency When Selling Home • Twenty-three percent of sellers with children in the home under the age of 18 years sold their home very urgently, compared to only 14 percent of sellers with no children at home.

-Children Under 18 in Home

-Main Reason for Selling Home • For sellers with children under the age of 18 years, 24 percent sold because their previous home was too small, followed by a job relocation (18 percent) and a change in family situation (12 percent).
+Main Reason for Selling Home

+• For sellers with children under the age of 18 years, 25 percent sold because their previous home was too small, followed by a job relocation (19 percent) and a change in family situation (13 percent).

 Reason for Selling Home

-No children in home

-Children under 18 in home

 Method Seller Used to Find Agent

-• For sellers with children under the age of 18 years in the home, 43 percent found their agent by referral compared to 40 percent of sellers without children.
+For sellers with children under the age of 18 years in the home, 42 percent found their agent by referral compared to 37 percent of sellers without children.

 How Seller Found Agent

 No children in home

 Children under 18 in home

 What Sellers Want Most From Agent

-For sellers with children in the home under the age of 18, 22 percent want help selling within a specific timeframe and 19 percent want help to fix up the home to sell for more money, more so than sellers without children.
+• For sellers with children in the home under the age of 18, 21 percent want help selling within a specific timeframe, and 20 percent want help to price their home competitively.

-What Sellers Want from Agent
+40% What Sellers Want from Agent

-No children in home Children under 18 in home Level of Service Provided By Sellers Real Estate Agents Among sellers with children in the home, 81 percent of agents provided a broad range of services and managed most aspect of the home sale.
+Level of Service Provided By Sellers Real Estate Agents Among sellers with children in the home, 82 percent of agents provided a broad range of services and managed most aspect of the home sale.